Star Wars is dead, Gen-Xers. Get over it | ZDNet

 The origin stories of the original characters built up the mythos and answered a number of questions we had in the back of our minds for decades.

-Perhaps we didn't agree entirely about the casting and some of the character choices George Lucas made (Jar Jar!), but for the most part, we enjoyed them.
+Perhaps we didn't agree about the casting, character choices, and storyline George Lucas created for those films (Jar Jar!), but for the most part, we enjoyed them.
 It filled in a backstory we were always interested in, and yet, it still felt familiar.

 We can't be so naive

-I think many of us Gen-Xers would have been fine with the series ending with the prequels.
+I think many of us Gen-Xers would have been OK with the prequels ending Star Wars.
 At the end of Return of the Jedi, the Empire was vanquished.
 The Skywalker saga was done.
 With the prequels, we now understood Vader's origins, the fall from grace, the final redemption.

-That was as much closure as we all really needed, and we could imagine privately how the characters would live out their lives in peace afterward.
+That was as much closure as we all needed, and we could imagine privately how the characters would live out their lives in peace afterward.
 It didn't need further exposition.

 But we can't be so naive.
-Star Wars was bought by Disney for $4 billion in 2012.
-You don't spend that kind of money on a franchise without expecting a huge return on investment.
+Disney bought Star Wars for $4 billion in 2012.
+You don't spend that kind of money on a franchise without expecting a massive return on investment.

 Disney doesn't do anything half-assed when it comes to marketing and merchandising.
-As successful as he was, George Lucas was a rank amateur in this regard by comparison.
-He wasn't going to take Star Wars to the next level.
+As successful as he was, George Lucas was a rank amateur in this regard by comparison and wasn't going to take Star Wars to the next level.
 He was done with it, so he cashed it in.

-Gen X is a freaking rounding error of potential sales by comparison to this demographic.

 The original fans, the Gen-Xers, who are now hitting their fifth decade of life, are not going to spend big bank on new Star Wars playsets.
 OK, maybe we'll get a couple of Tervis cups, iPhone cases, T-shirts, etc. Guilty as charged.

-But the big money is to be made on the millennials and their children.
+But big money is to be made on the millennials and their children.
 Gen X is a freaking rounding error of potential sales in comparison to this demographic.

 But you cannot introduce a new generation of buyers into an existing franchise of merchandise without context.
-The Force Awakens served its purpose of introducing the new characters and plot line while tying it into the old.
+The Force Awakens served its purpose of introducing the new characters and plotline while tying it into the old.

-But, to move forward, Disney had to tie up the loose ends and started killing off characters from the old story arc, so it can really get the cash machine moving with the new merchandise.
+To move forward, Disney had to tie up loose ends and started killing off characters from the old story arc, so it can get the cash machine moving with the new merchandise.

 For the mouse has theme parks in Florida to build and action figures to pump out of molds in China by the millions.